-As there is no definition of "Rejected" in the Guide it is left to each company to lay down its' own policy on this topic in writing.
-A reasonable policy would usually state that if materials are truly "rejected" i.e. cannot be treated in any other way, apart from permanent disposal, then a record should be maintained of when and how this disposal was carried out.
-This procedure should also cover API starting materials which are returned to the supplier as being unsuitable for use, such returns however should be accompanied by the provision that the supplier should not just blend the "returned" material with good batches and then resubmit this.
+As there is no clear -instruction of "Rejected" in the Guide it is left to each company to define its' own policy on this topic in writing.
+The policy should state that if materials are truly "rejected" i.e. cannot be treated in any other way, apart from permanent disposal, then a record should be maintained of when and how this disposal was carried out.